 Like humans, cats and dogs require the right balance of vitamins and minerals to maintain body structures and vital functions.
 Vitamins support a range of body functions, including the immune system, eyesight, bone structure, muscles and joints, as well as the production of antioxidants.
 Minerals balance body fluids, support metabolic processes and build strong bones and teeth.

-Vitamins, minerals and amino acids are classed as ‘nutritional additives’ in pet foods.
+Vitamins, trace elements, and amino acids are classed as ‘nutritional additives’ in pet foods.
 These additives help us to produce products that are nutritionally complete and balanced to meet the nutritional needs of your pet.
-Some examples include Vitamin A (E672) which helps with normal vision; calcium and phosphorus to help promote healthy bone and teeth growth and maintenance; Iron (E1) which can help support healthy blood and Zinc (E6) which can help support a healthy immune system.
+Some examples include Vitamin A which helps with normal vision; calcium and phosphorus to help promote healthy bone and teeth growth and maintenance; Iron (Ferrous sulphate monohydrate) which can help support healthy blood and Zinc (Zinc sulphate monohydrate) which can help support a healthy immune system.

-Additives include vitamins, minerals, flavours, preservatives, antioxidants and colours.
+Other additives include flavours, preservatives, antioxidants and colours.
 Additives play important roles in helping to provide appealing and tasty food, and also to give your pet a safe and nutritionally balanced diet.
 We only use small amounts of additives that are safe and legally permitted in line with strict UK and EU legislation for pet food.
 All of the additives used are also found in our own foods.

 Antioxidants are another example of an additive.
-They have been shown to play an important role in the long term health and well being of pets.
-In some cases we may add antioxidants e.g. vitamin C (E300), vitamin E (E700) and selenium (E8) to our pet food to help promote good health and neutralise free radicals.
-E-numbers are simply used to classify food additives (the E stands for Europe).
-For example,
+They have been shown to play an important role in the long term health and wellbeing of pets.
+In some cases we may add antioxidants e.g. vitamin C, vitamin E and selenium (Sodium selenite ) to our pet food to help promote good health and neutralise free radicals.

 Colours are only used in our products in small amounts.
-The colours we use are carefully regulated by a number of authorities (The European Food Safety Authority (EFSA) together with the European Commission) and are permitted for use in cat, dog and human food in all EU member states.
-All PURINA products comply with the strict UK and EU legislation for pet food to ensure they are safe and nutritionally balanced.
+The colours and all other additives that we use are carefully regulated by a number of authorities (The European Food Safety Authority (EFSA) together with the European Commission) and are permitted for use in cat, dog and human food in all EU member states.
+All PURINA® products comply with the strict UK and EU legislation for pet food to ensure they are safe and nutritionally balanced.

 Good sources of carbohydrates in pet foods are usually cereal-based.
-Cereals such as corn (maize), rice, wheat or barley are included in many PURINA pet foods because they provide an important source of energy, a proportion of protein and other nutrients including some B vitamins.
-Certain fibres, for example beet pulp or rice bran, can also have additional beneficial effects helping to support the health of the digestive tract.
+Cereals such as corn (maize), rice, wheat or barley are included in many PURINA® pet foods because they provide an important source of energy, a proportion of protein and other nutrients including some B vitamins.
+Certain fibres, for example bran, can also have additional beneficial effects helping to support the health of the digestive tract.

 Fats are an essential part of pet diets and an important source of energy, providing more than twice as much energy as protein or carbohydrate.
 Fats also improve the taste and digestibility of pet food.